OriolFilter/Istio_Examples/02-Traffic_management/02-DirectResponse-HTTP-Body/README.md

 We configure 2 rules for HTTP traffic (this includes `HTTPS` and `HTTP2`, this will be my last warning about this).

-The first rule configure will match when the requested path is `/helloworld`.
+The first rule configured will match when the requested path is `/helloworld`.

 This traffic will be forwarded to the service `helloworld.default.svc.cluster.local` with port `80`.